-8 Providing these particular planning obligations are not necessary to make a development acceptable in planning terms
+4 Providing these particular planning obligations are not necessary to make a development acceptable in planning terms.

-- 2.20.
-It is common practice for applicants to seek to place confidentiality restrictions on viability information, normally as a request for exemption from disclosure under the Environmental Information Regulations 2004 and the Freedom of Information Act 2000, on the basis that this would adversely affect the confidentiality of commercial information which protects a legitimate economic interest. - 2.21.
-The Council recognises the importance of public participation and the availability of viability information in the planning process to Councillors, officers and consultees.
-The Council considers that disclosure would not cause an 'adverse effect' which would outweigh the public benefit of such an action; and that information submitted as a part of, and in support of a VA should be treated transparently and be available for wider scrutiny.
-In submitting information, applicants should do so in the knowledge that this will be made publically available alongside other application documents. - 2.22.
-The Council will allow exceptions in very limited circumstances and only in the event that disclosure of an element of a VA would clearly cause harm to the public interest to an extent that is not outweighed by the benefits of disclosure.
+- 2.22.
+The District Council will allow exceptions in very limited circumstances and only in the event that disclosure of an element of a VA would clearly cause harm to the public interest to an extent that is not outweighed by the benefits of disclosure.
 Applicants wishing to make a case for exceptional circumstances should provide full justification as to the extent to which disclosure of a specific piece of information would cause an 'adverse effect' and harm to the public interest, that is not outweighed by the benefits of disclosure. - 2.23.
-The Council will consider this carefully, with reference to the 'adverse effect' and overriding 'public interest' tests in the Environmental Information Regulations, as well as the specific circumstances of the case.
-Such issues should be raised at an early stage within the pre-application process. - 2.24.
-The Council has the right to provide information to external parties advising it on viability matters to fulfil its statutory function as Local Planning Authority.
+The District Council will consider this carefully, with reference to the 'adverse effect' and overriding 'public interest' tests in the Environmental Information Regulations, as well as the specific circumstances of the case.
+Such issues should be raised at an early stage within the preapplication process. - 2.24.
+The District Council has the right to provide information to external parties advising it on viability matters to fulfil its statutory function as Local Planning Authority.
 Regardless of any decision not to make specific elements of an appraisal publically available.
-Information will be made available, on a confidential basis, to Planning Committee members or any other Council member who has a legitimate interest in seeing it. - 2.25.
-The Council may also need to release information to a third party where another body has a role in providing public subsidy; or where the application is subject to a planning appeal.
-Any decision not to disclose information will be subject to the Council's obligations under the Freedom of Information Act and the Environmental Information Regulations.
+Information will be made available, on a confidential basis, to Planning Committee members or any other District Council member who has a legitimate interest in seeing it. - 2.25.
+The District Council may also need to release information to a third party where another body has a role in providing public subsidy; or where the application is subject to a planning appeal.
+Any decision not to disclose information will be subject to the District Council's obligations under the Freedom of Information Act and the Environmental Information Regulations.